 Regardless of how the accident happened, you have the right to file a workers’ compensation claim.
 You may be ineligible to recover benefits if the injuries were caused by your own careless behavior, such as being under the influence of drugs or alcohol while on the job.
 However, in most other situations, you are eligible to recover workers’ compensation benefits regardless of the circumstances of the accident.
 It is pertinent that you file a claim in a timely fashion.
 You need to report the injury to your employer right away.

 Injured workers are required to file injury reports within 30 days of any accident that lead to the injury.
 Workers must also appeal any initial impairment rating provided within 90 days of the rating being issued.
 The main types of benefits available under workers’ compensation are:

-While you have the right to visit with your own doctor and get a second opinion, you should still keep up with the appointments provided by the workers’ compensation insurance program or your employer directly.
+While you have the right to visit with your own doctor and get a second opinion, you should still keep up with the work comp doctor’s appointments provided by the workers’ compensation insurance program or your employer directly.